JeanChristophe-Hurault/OpenSesame-kinect-plugin/manual/kinect.md

 The Kinect is a motion-sensing input device developed by Microsoft© and introduced in November 2010 (https://en.wikipedia.org/wiki/Kinect).
 This tool consists of a box equipped with sensors and cameras that connects to a computer.
 It allows to measure the position of the body of one person and thus to allow the detection of gestures.

-## About the Kinect plugin
+## About Kinect plugins

-This plugin provides Python bindings between OpenSesame and a Kinect device.
+This plugins provides Python bindings between OpenSesame and a Kinect device.
 The plugin integrate “pykinect”, a package providing access to the Kinect device, to control a Kinect as an input for OpenSesame.
 By using the “pykinect” package (https://github.com/Microsoft/PTVS/wiki/PyKinect), the plugin can interact with the Kinect camera and tracked the skeleton of one participant.

 Thus, it’s possible to record the position of a participant during any phase of an experiment and even (by adding inline script in OpenSesame) defining specifics gesture to use as responses.

-## Install the plugin for Windows
+## Install plugins for Windows

 First, you need to install the drivers, runtime environment and Software Development Kit (SDK) required by Kinect for Windows applications using Kinect sensor technology.
 You can find them here:
 - Kinect for Windows Runtime v1.8 : <https://www.microsoft.com/en-us/download/details.aspx?id=40277>